Documentation Index

 <LR> - This is Lead Tech On Site Time Rounded as a task.
 This means that it rounds to the nearest hour and charges a premium for the lead tech's time for an individual task using this code.

 <LX> - This is Lead Tech On Site Time as a Ticket, or for the job.
-This means that for the ticket, or job, you can charge a premium for the TL's time per ticket using this code.
+This means that for the ticket, or job, you can charge a premium for the TL's time per the entire field ticket using this code.

 <LY> - This is Lead Tech On Site Time Rounded as a Ticket, or for the job.
-This means that for the ticket, or job, you can charge a premium for the TL's time rounded to the nearest hour per ticket using this code.
+This means that for the entire field ticket, you can charge a premium for the TL's time rounded to the nearest hour per field ticket using this code.

 <AL> - This is Additional Tech On Site Time as a task.
 What this means is that if you want to charge a premium for an additional tech's time for an individual task, you can do it using this code.